-Let’s begin, and don’t feel mad, sad, or bad if you have to read this post several times before it “clicks.”
+Let’s begin, and don’t be mad if you have to read this post several times before it “clicks.”

 The first kind of righteousness is alien or foreign to you.
 It is imputed or credited to you as a free gift.
 It doesn’t flow out of your own person or your hard work of righteous deeds.